Till the End of the Moon | Chinese Drama

-I began watching this Chinese drama late in April or early May 2023, I am not so sure now though!
+I began watching this Chinese drama late in April or early May 2023, I am not so sure, now though!
 But the show had left an indelible mark on my imagination.

-When I settled into the plot, initially there was confusion; but later, the series established an understanding of the drama for its intrinsic value.
+After viewing the series three times, it established an understanding of the drama genre for its intrinsic value.
+This was my first Xiānxia exposure (immortal hero fantasy — different from Wuxia, which is martial arts).
 It had a nice mix of Eastern philosophies with some modern outlook.

 Essentially, the global view of the story is how pure love can triumph over pure hate.
 The ways to remove all delusions of greed in power possession.